Our interns, supervised by our clinic manager and executive director, offer counselling in the following areas:

 - We also offer services specific to people who have experienced comercial or other forms of sexual exploitation or human trafficking.

 - Our clinic manager tends to take clients with more complex needs and deeper clinical pathologies.

 Our supervision model ensures competent care:

 - Our executive director supervises all clinical relationships and provides direct consultation services when indicated.
-For more information about Robert's private practice, see robertswright.ca.
+For more information about his private practice, see robertswright.ca.

 - Our executive director provides academic supervision for our interns.

 - Our clinic manager provides daily supervision for interns and also coordinates case management meetings to guide decisions about case load and other issues.
 He also provides consultation to interns as appropriate.

 - All formal correspondence with courts, probation, or other agencies is reviewed and signed by either our executive director or clinic manager to ensure accountability.